ratulb/k8s-easy-install/README.md

 No worker nodes to be selected - all work loads would be on the same node.

-Final step is the launch step.
+So the sequence of cluster setup is:
+- Load balancer
+- Master node
+- Launch

 Don't hit enter - just press 'y'.